 - The UE removes the stored Policy Section if the received information contains only the PSI.

 The UE keeps the received UE policies stored even when registering in another PLMN.
 The number of UE policies to be kept stored in the UE for PLMNs other than the HPLMN is up to UE implementation.
 If necessary, e.g. the number of UE policies stored in UE for PLMNs exceeds the maximum value, the UE may remove earlier stored UE policy in UE.

+NOTE X: For aspects related to URSP rules for an SNPN-enabled UE, please refer to clause 6.6.2.2.2.